hookdeck/data-export-templates/README.md

 ## Template Details

-Both templates include the core metrics you need to monitor webhook infrastructure health:
+All templates provide comprehensive monitoring for your webhook infrastructure with metrics including:

+- **Request Tracking**: Monitor total, accepted, and rejected requests
+- **Event Processing**: Track event success, failures, and processing rates
+- **Delivery Attempts**: View attempt counts, success rates, and failures
-- **Queue Monitoring**: Track pending events and backlog depth
+- **Queue Monitoring**: Track pending events and message age (Datadog and New Relic)
-- **Error Rates**: Monitor failed requests, events, and delivery attempts
-- **Performance**: Observe response latencies and processing rates
+- **Performance Metrics**: Observe response latencies and error rates
-- **Resource Usage**: View breakdowns by sources, connections, and destinations
+- **Resource Breakdowns**: View metrics by sources, connections, and destinations

 For detailed information about each metric, see the [metrics documentation](https://hookdeck.com/docs/metrics).